MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 -   [Automatic WakeUp Policy](#automatic-wakeup-policy)

 #### Automatic Maintenance Activation Boundary
-This policy enables you to configure the "Automatic Maintenance activation boundary" setting.
+This policy enables you to configure the Automatic Maintenance activation boundary setting.

 The maintenance activation boundary is the daily scheduled time at which Automatic Maintenance starts.